Flat Extras – How to Beat This Costly Life Insurance Expense

 Most are temporary, lasting five years or less.

-You can save money by having us shop your coverage for you each year, as it may be possible to get a lower flat extra or get an offer where the flat extra lasts for a shorter time.
+You can save money by having us shop your coverage each year.
+We may be able to negotiate a lower flat extra or one that lasts for a shorter time.

 We’ll shop life insurance companies for offers, and many will come back with a flat extra lasting five years, for example.